gndean/home-assistant-hypervolt-charger/README.md

 # Known limitations

-- Only tested with a Hypervolt Home 2.0 charge point
+- Tested with version 2.0 and 3.0 Hypervolt home charge points. `Hypervolt Voltage` is not supported on 3.0 charge points.
 - Only one charger per account supported.
 If you have more than one, only the first will be found
 - Log in has to be via via email address and password.
 Google or Apple login not supported
 - The charger name is not supported.
 The Device name in Home Assistant will be your charger's serial